Asking for referrals is really important.

 How to teach your customers to promote their referral link

 Teach them how.
 Show them step-by-step on how they should be doing this.

 A good example is Pavlok.
 Pavlok has a long blog post that teaches their customers effective sharing tactics, so they can get more out of their referral program.

-They include templates for sharing through emails, Twitter and Facebook so that their advocates don’t have to rack their brains to come up with “brilliant copy” to wow their friends – but can simply copy and paste or follow a format.
+They include referral templates for sharing through emails and social media sharing, so that their advocates don’t have to rack their brains to come up with “brilliant copy” to wow their friends – but can simply copy and paste or follow a format.